Merzasphor/MWSE/docs/source/types/tes3vector3.md

 ### `r`

 The first value in the vector.
-An alias for x.
+An alias for `x`.

 **Returns**: